 computer or a stand-alone digital audio recorder.

-F8 eight-channel portable digital audio recorder is probably the
+eight-channel portable digital audio recorder are probably the

-most cost-effective and simplest way to record with OctoMic.
+most cost-effective and simplest ways to record with OctoMic.
 The

 combination makes very high quality 2nd-order ambisonic recordings.

-You can buy a Zoom F8 in the US for $1000 or less.
+You can buy a Zoom F8 or F8n in the US for $1000 or less.

-An alternative to the Zoom F8 is the Sound
+An alternative to the Zoom F8n is the Sound

-Other possible alternative are the Roland R-88 and the SonoSax
+Other possible alternatives are the Sound Devices 788T, Roland R-88

 Connect OctoMic to the recorders using OctoMic's PPAc8 system.
 The